gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDateHierarchyTemplate } from '@gooddata/sdk-model';
 import { Identifier } from '@gooddata/sdk-model';
 import { IdentifierRef } from '@gooddata/sdk-model';
-import { IDrillDownDefinition as IDrillDownDefinition_2 } from '../../../types.js';
 import { IDrillDownIntersectionIgnoredAttributes } from '@gooddata/sdk-model';
 import { IDrillDownReference } from '@gooddata/sdk-model';
 import { IDrillEvent } from '@gooddata/sdk-ui';